prasenjit52282/dalton-dataset/README.md

 + `Valid` : A binary (1/0) column that represents whether the all the pollution readings are within operational limit of the sensors and no sensor is faulty.
 + `Valid_CO2` : A binary (1/0) column that represents whether CO2 sensor is working properly as it frequently get impacted due to electrical surges in the indoor site.
-+ `bkps` : A binary column that marks change points in the data. the change points (or also know as breakpoints) are computed with the Kernel change point detection ([KLCPD](https://centre-borelli.github.io/ruptures-docs/user-guide/detection/kernelcpd/)) algorithm from the ruptures python package.
++ `bkps` : A binary column that marks change points in the data.
+The change points (or also know as breakpoints) are computed with the Kernel change point detection ([KLCPD](https://centre-borelli.github.io/ruptures-docs/user-guide/detection/kernelcpd/)) algorithm from the ruptures python package.

 Each raw file is processed with the above pipeline and stored in the `./Processed` folder.